CAPSTONE-GROUP35/gateway-setup/README.md

 - Clone this repository somewhere inside the 'home' directory.
 - Make the setup.sh script executable: `chmod +x setup.sh`
 - Run the setup.sh script with elevated privileges: `sudo ./setup.sh`
 - Required software will install or reinstall.
-Choose the 'Internet Site' option, and enter 'gateway.test' as the domain.
+Choose the Postfix 'Internet Site' option, and enter 'gateway.test' as the domain.
 - The gateway should now be set up.
 - Run `sudo tail -f /var/log/mail.log` to view the live gateway Postfix log.